No passwords, No popups, No AI, No cost:

 Hi Michael, I suggest getting

-ASTM B456 [affil link] "Standard Specification for Electrodeposited Coatings of Copper Plus Nickel Plus Chromium and Nickel Plus Chromium";
+ASTM B456 "Standard Specification for Electrodeposited Coatings of Copper Plus Nickel Plus Chromium and Nickel Plus Chromium";

-ISO 1456 [info about this spec at Amazon; and at Techstreet]"Metallic coatings Electrodeposited coatings of nickel plus chromium and of copper plus nickel plus chromium" is similar.
+ISO 1456 [affil link on Amazon]"Metallic coatings Electrodeposited coatings of nickel plus chromium and of copper plus nickel plus chromium" is similar.

 A standard will aid in specifying the coating and instituting necessary quality controls, such as corrosion testing.
 Also, note descriptions of the different types of nickel & chromium platings.